 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites Must be enrolled in SHBIS or SHS or SHMES or SHMC.
+Prerequisites Must be enrolled in one the following courses SHBIS or SHS or SHMES or SHMC or SHAVB.

-Special conditions This unit of study represents the second semester of a year-long program.
+Special conditions This subject of study represents the second semester of a year-long program.
 Students MUST complete both MIC4HNA and MIC4HNB in the one academic year.

 Graduate capabilities & intended learning outcomes